Sundays in RE at TVUUC: Choose Your Own Adventure!

 In this space we share stories, drawn primarily from our Children’s Diversity & Justice Library collection, that explore our spiritual themes followed by self-directed art-making in response.

 This is our space for engaging in spiritual practice and contemplation.
-With a central question for reflection that ties to our theme for the day, we introduce a spiritual practice – yoga, meditation, singing, and more – and young people are also welcome to make use of the many contemplative tools in our space in their connecting with the theme.
+With a central question for reflection that ties to our theme for the day, we’ll make use of the many contemplative tools in our space as we connect with the theme.
 This is intended to be a calming, sensory-friendly space for reflection and renewal.

 (6th-12th graders)